#1 Home Improvement Retailer

 Transplant Young Plants Into Their New Homes

-When your plants have three or four real leaves — different from miniature seedling leaves – transplant them.
-In quality soil, dig a hole the same size as the dirt plug where your transplant has been growing.
+When your plants have three or four true leaves — different from mini seedling leaves – it's time to transplant them.
+In quality soil, dig a hole that's the same size as the dirt plug where your transplant has been growing.
 If your ground soil isn't great, dig a slightly bigger hole and fill the extra room with nutrient-rich topsoil.
-Apply any fertilizer as directed on the package, either in the hole or on top of the soil after it's planted.
+Apply any fertilizer as directed on the package, either on top of the soil after it's planted or in the hole.
 Don't apply more than recommended, as you could burn and kill the plant instead of helping it.

 Protect Your Garden With Mulch

 Finish it all off with mulch and compost.
-Mulch keeps your soil moist and controls weeds.
+Mulch controls weeds and keeps the soil moist.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger plants that bear more fruit and flowers.
-Compost and mulch can be purchased in-store or created at home.
+It may help foster stronger plants that bear more flowers and fruit.
+Mulch and compost can be purchased in-store or created at home.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
+Late winter into early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
 Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the fertilizer, soil, and seeds you need in the aisles of your Manhattan, KS Garden Center, online, or on our mobile app.
+Shop for the seeds, fertilizer, and soil you need in the aisles of your Manhattan, KS Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores